 Food Tour Gift Certificates Our food tour gift certificates always fit!
 Good for any one of our standard walking food tours, Saturdays or weekdays.
-You can print the certificate out or we’ll send a sharp-looking certificate either to you, so you can have the pleasure of bestowing it on someone special or directly to whomever deserves it. $44.46 for each one, including the ticketing fee.
+You can print the certificate out or we’ll send a sharp-looking certificate either to you, so you can have the pleasure of bestowing it on someone special or directly to whomever deserves it. $55 for each one.
 Good for one year from purchase.
-As of June 1st, 2013, the price will go up to $50, inclusive of ticketing fee.
 Available here.

 Carytown & Museum District: Butchers, Bakers & Beyond

 We’ll mix it up for you along one of Richmond’s most eclectic thoroughfares.
 Visit intimate bistros, bustling lunch spots with Southern favorites, and specialty food retailers featured in national magazines while passing through quirky Carytown.
 You’ll learn secrets from butchers to bakers as well as get a peek at the Virginia Museum of Fine Arts’ new sculpture garden.
 Come see our culinary trendsetters such as Secco, Pomegranate, Dixie Donuts, Deco, Belmont Butchery, Carytown Cupcakes, Mezzanine, Portrait House, Basili’s, Water Coastal Kitchen, Don’t Look Back, Curry Craft, Belmont Food Shop, Zeus Gallery Cafe, Amour Wine Bistro and others in Carytown and the Museum District.
 Tickets are $55 and can be purchased here.